phillmv/okayfail.com/source/posts/2017-11-13-rent-control-ontario-housing-supply.html.markdown

 [^carrick-2017]: Rob Carrick, quoting another blogger: "The housing situation in Toronto is never going to be fair, but then again, life isn't fair either."<br/><br/>Carrick, R. (2017, November 02).
 Accept it, your children may grow up to be renters.
 Retrieved November 02, 2017, from [theglobeandmail.com](https://beta.theglobeandmail.com/globe-investor/personal-finance/household-finances/accept-it-your-children-may-grow-up-to-be-renters/article36806999/)

 [^practical-insurance]: I'm not sure that insurance is practical.
 Insurance can either be privately mandated or publically provided.
 A private mandate is a non-starter; a control at least saves us from the cost of an administrative apparatus.
 A public provision is more appealing.
 On the one hand, funding it from the population at large would be more progressive than just across tenants.
-On the other hand every public insurance function I can think of eventually acts to cap costs and so it's not clear to me landlords would end up in a significantly different position.
+On the other hand, though, every public insurance function I can think of eventually acts to cap costs.
+It's not clear to me landlords would end up in a significantly different position.
 That said, a public rent insurance program could be very politically useful: it would re-normalize the routine direct public provision of housing services.